mezzenascosilvana/fullstack/MyNotes.md

 #### HomeWork 6 second part:
 1. Qustion: the last function from "myfirstscript.js" doesnt work.
 Why?

-** **
+  - The problem was: I was using a textarea.
+I change the component and the code is working ** **
 ### Class 7:
 - Learning how to use the console log: I can write on the console a big portion of the code and it runs.